Digitizing the Veteran Journey: Connecting the Dots

 The Systemic Solution

 Task-Oriented Architecture: Based on user feedback, we moved away from a traditional dashboard to a Task Center.
-This clearly showed users exactly what they needed to do next, eliminating the "FOMO" (fear of missing out) common among veterans.
+This clearly showed users exactly what they needed to do next, removing anxiety about missing required actions, common among veterans.

 Design System Integration: I used the initial components from the company’s design system to ensure the portal felt like a trusted, official extension of the brand.